-Cassis is a port town located on the French Riviera, in France's Provence-Alpes-Cote d'Azur region.
-The town covers a total area of approx 27 km2 (10 ml2) and has population around 8,000.
+Cassis is a port town on the French Riviera, in France's Provence-Alpes-Cote d'Azur region.
+The town has total area approx 27 km2 (10 mi2) and population around 8,000.

-- The town is on France's Mediterranean Sea coast, approx 20 km (12 ml) east of Marseille.
-The headland Cap Canaille (height 394 m / 1293 ft) between Cassis and La Ciotat is one of Europe's highest sea bluffs, and used as landmark by sailors since ancient times.
+The town is on France's Mediterranean Sea coast, approx 20 km (12 mi) east of Marseille.
+The headland Cap Canaille (height 394 m / 1293 ft) between Cassis and La Ciotat is one of Europe's highest sea bluffs and used as landmarks by sailors since ancient times.

 Port Cassis cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Cassis, France Riviera.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.